* Disclaimer – This Article contains Amazon Associate Product Links*

 The Video Receiver will receive the Video Signal that is transmitted from the Video Transmitter.
 The Video Receiver will then take the signal that and show it on you monitor.

-I personally recommend the Eachine FPV 5.8G 32CH Wireless Audio Video AV Receiver from amazon.
+I personally recommend the Boscam FPV 5.8G 32CH Wireless AV Receiver RC832

 Video Transmitter and Video Receiver Antennas.